| Issue:

 aligned.
 A 22mm diameter circle template may be useful to mark the

-curved part.
 Drill the holes and grind down the curve as necessary

 with your preferred tools.